 Since you quit your job back home and you don’t know the language of your new home country, if you aren’t enrolled as a student when you arrive, you will not be able to obtain a working visa – unless, of course, you come over with a company and then your experience is more akin to the temporary expats I mentioned above.
 As a student you can generally only work limited hours – in France for instance, it’s 19 hours a week, or in the Netherlands, 10 hours per week.
 The most common part-time jobs available for non-French speakers are serving in one of the American or Anglo restaurants/pubs (again back to the beginning when you worked your way through college), teaching English at Telelangue or Wall Street English or babysitting.
 Even these jobs require a visa if you want to them legally.

-(3) This means sorting out work, accommodation and finances in advance
+This means sorting out work, accommodation, and finances in advance

 A visitor’s visa generally lasts only about three months (in most European countries), so you will need to come prepared:

 - Have a job lined up (or at least interviews set up) or acceptance to a study program.
 Know the visa requirements.
-In France, if you come as a visitor and then enrol in a study program, in most cases you will have to return home to apply for your visa through the proper channels.
+Acclimatize yourself to the local business culture.
+In France, if you come as a visitor and then enroll in a study program, in most cases you will have to return home to apply for your visa through the proper channels.

 - Have a place to stay arranged before you jump on the plane.

-- Come over with about five month’s worth of savings just in case.
-When you don’t know anyone in a new place, you are forced to go out all time to meet people – this is not an inexpensive endeavour.
+- Come over with about five month’s worth of savings just in case; that amount will differ based on your situation and the cost of living in the country you’re moving to.
+When you don’t know anyone in a new place, you are forced to go out all time to meet people – this is not an inexpensive endeavor.

 If all this going back to school business seems a little daunting, which I can understand as someone who has spent a great deal of her adult life in post-graduate study, you may want to think about trying this experience in an English-speaking country.
 If you’re Canadian, try England, Scotland, Ireland or Australia.
 If you’re American, why not Toronto or Montreal?
-Finding a job in your field will be infinitely easier in such cases.
+Finding a job in your field will be infinitely easier in such cases, and the culture shock will be far less.

 Your new job prospects might not be ideal in the new country, especially following the global financial crisis.
 Try not to trick yourself into thinking, “I hate my desk job so I’ll move abroad and never enter an office again.”
 Or the other great misconception: you’ll walk right into the same standard of living that you enjoyed back home.
 In reality, you will probably revert to 10 years earlier and plant your roots in the soil of a younger you.
 You will most probably regain your standard of living but it takes time and patience.

 If you come to a country where you don’t speak the language, prepare yourself that you will not only be going back to the beginning in your work life, as mentioned above, but you’ll also have no friends or family.
 If you’re like me, you’ll know no one, not a single soul, when you walk off the plane.
 Periods of extreme loneliness are inevitable.
+Times around holidays that you would observe at home (like Ramadan or Chinese New Year) can be especially isolating.
 The key is to get yourself out of your apartment and just keep going: get up each day, and get outside no matter how intimidating it is to walk into a world of confusing mumble-jumble all around you.
+If you move with children, they’ll probably immerse themselves quicker than you, owing to the fact that children learn languages with greater ease.
+You might not become fluent, but arm yourself enough to eventually be able to have a social life in the language.
 Take baby steps, but just keep taking them.

 As I recently confided in one of my correspondents, know why you’re making this move.
 Because at the end, once the excitement and fear and glee of starting a new life and being free from your old one have worn off, you will still wake up with yourself every single day.
 Whatever you might have been running from or trying to escape – a broken relationship, a tedious job, a dead-end career, your family – these things don’t magically disappear.
 Your job will be replaced by another; you’ll still have to pay the bills each month; you’ll find another relationship that will at times break your heart; and your family will eventually track you down.
 This is important: No matter where you call home, you still have to wake up with yourself and life’s problems.
 Keep that in mind.

-Becoming part of another culture is quite an unique experience.
+Becoming part of another culture is quite a unique experience.
 You redefine your preconceived notions of people, culture, how life should be lived, and your perceptions of yourself.
-Take my situation as an example: A Big City attorney, ambitious and successful one day, and then just like that, woke up another day in a tiny 18sqm apartment, in a strange place where I couldn’t communicate with anyone.
-For an A-type personality used to using her words as her first line of defence, you can imagine the shift in my self-definition.
+Take my situation as an example: A Big City attorney, ambitious and successful one day, and then just like that, woke up another day in a tiny 18 square meter apartment, in a strange place where I couldn’t communicate with anyone.
+For an A-type personality used to using her words as her first line of defense, you can imagine the shift in my self-definition.

 I was recently involved in trying to help a woman who moved over to France at the request of her French boyfriend.
 They had met on a few business conferences in the States and one thing led to another.
 After a year-long, long-distance relationship, the charm of living in Paris won over this woman and she accepted her boyfriend’s invitation to live with him until she got on her feet.
 In her mind, she was starting a life with him.
 That was until his wife showed up and threw a fit.
 Oops, boyfriend forgot to mention he was still technically married.
 It sounds like a novel, but very unfortunately for this woman it was not fiction – it was a terribly heartbreaking, disappointing and humiliating real-life experience.
 This woman is a successful, intelligent lady who simply got caught up in a dream, divorced herself from reality and refused to face it until forced to do so.
-(As a caveat, I met my husband in France and when I moved here love was the farthest thing from my mind.)
+Expat relationships can be a journey, but her experience is more than what anyone should have to deal with.

 Even though European countries seem to be very Western (and they are Occidental countries), their cultures are quite different from North American culture, and from one another for that matter.
 French people have their own ways of doing almost everything and sometimes they are amused to see how we foreigners undertake a particular action, but most of the time they are not in the mood.
 You have to remember that we’re the ones in their country.
 It’s us who need to assimilate, not the other way around.